database64128/CubicBot/README.md

 This stats counter counts each individual's usage of "草" in group chats and generates usage rankings.
 Say it when you feel like it to unlock achievements.

-The counter also recognizes common typos like "cao", "艹", "c奥", "c嗷", etc.
+The counter also recognizes common variants and typos like "cao", "艹", "c奥", "c嗷", etc.

+#### 2. Command Usage Stats

+Counts command usage and generates the demanding leaderboard.

+#### 3. Message Counter

+Counts text messages and generates the talkative leaderboard.

 ## Build